bexoft/finalmq/README.md

 **Advantage of fmq/poll**

 With fmq/poll you can get all server requests/notifications with one poll mechanism.
 The poll request will even stay opened for a configurable time or chunk count.
 This makes the server requests/notifications very effective and responsive.
-After a fmq/poll is done, just open it again.
-Server requests/notifications cannot be lost, because they will be stored on server side.
+After a fmq/poll is finished, just open it again.